 The IIA provides a syllabus for candidates looking to see what topics they need to study.
 It shows what topics come from which CIA exam part, the proficiency needed in each tested topic, and the approximate number of questions from each section.

-However, even with knowing what will be on the exam isn’t enough to pass it.
-CIA Challenge Exam candidates would be wise to enlist the help of a thorough review provider.
-Because of the difficulty of the CIA Challenge Exam and the limited opportunities to take the exam, candidates should work to master all testable topics to the best of their ability.
-Gleim examines the CIA Challenge Exam and puts out a helpful cross-reference showing candidates where to study in our materials.
+But knowing what will be on the exam isn’t enough to pass it.
+CIA Challenge Exam candidates should enlist the help of a review provider to get everything they need to prepare.
+The CIA Challenge Exam is difficult and there are limited opportunities to sit for it, so candidates should work to master all testable topics to the best of their ability.

 The CIA Challenge Exam has 150 questions based on the exam syllabus and the examination time is up to 180 minutes.
 Questions are divided into two categories based on proficiency:

 The syllabus lists all three exam parts, their domains, and the topics within those domains that are testable.
 For example, CIA Part 1 – Essentials of Internal Auditing, Domain 5 – Governance, Risk Management, and Control, includes 6 testable topics (instead of the normal 11 for CIA Part 1).

 The CIA Challenge Exam syllabus also lists the percentage of questions pulled from each part, listed below.